 Q. Are my mortgage payments deductible?

-Q. I my rent payments tax deductible?
+Q. Are my rent payments tax deductible?

-A. No. unless you use your home for business the rent that you pay is not deductible.
+A. No. Unless you use your home for business, the rent that you pay is not deductible.

 A. Yes.
-If you own your home and you rent it out to a tenant, your mortgage interest, property taxes, maintenance, advertising, and most other expenses necessary and ordinary to maintain your home and market it for rent are tax deductible.
+If you own your home and you rent it out to a tenant, your mortgage interest, property taxes, maintenance, advertising, and most other expenses necessary to maintain your home and market it for rent are tax deductible.